-To upgrade your database to a newer version, please follow the steps below:
+To upgrade your database to a newer version, please follow the steps below.

-- 1. Always create a backup of your database before the upgrade.
-This way you will not suffer any data loss should the backup operation fail. - 2.
-Start HyperLab, and open the database you want to upgrade.
-Please note that the version of the database is displayed at the right panel. - 3.
+Always create a backup of your database before an upgrade.
+This way you will not suffer any data loss should the upgrade operation fail.

+- 1. Start HyperLab, and open the database you want to upgrade.
+Please note that the version of the database is displayed at the right panel. - 2.
 Select Upgrade database task.
 A wizard page appears now.
 The upgrade information panel contains the possible upgrade steps.
-Click Next. - 4.
+Click Next. - 3.
 Please wait while the database upgrade is in progress, then click Next, and Finish on next page.
 When you open your database next time, it will correctly indicate the new version number.